 The buzz of society for the past year has been the “Me Too” campaign.
 Women (and men) are sharing their stories to shed light on the pervasive nature of sexual harassment; it seems to affect everyone, all day, every day.
-As a solidarity movement, it brings comfort and courage to those who have felt shame for being a victim, and as activism it says, “Sexual harassment affects everyone; it has become a normal part of everyday life; do not become numb to this; IT NEEDS TO STOP.”
+As a solidarity movement, it brings comfort and courage to those who have felt shame in being victimized, and as activism it says, “Sexual harassment affects everyone; it has become a "normal" part of everyday life; do not become numb to this; IT NEEDS TO STOP.”

 What I find grievous is that many other ills of life have their potential “Me Too” moment, but we use them, as a society, for the solidarity but not the activism.
 It’s a way to pat each other on the head and say, “I hear ya! - it’s normal; I’m in it too; you're not alone” but rarely as a way to say, “Do not become numb to this; IT NEEDS TO STOP.”
 Poor health, in general, has become a failed “Me Too” commiseration.

-Depression, for example, is one I’m all too familiar with.
-(I’ve been through a dozen different antidepressants, and a handful of doctors, psychiatrists, and counselors, and wrestled with suicidal ideation for the last 18 years.
-Don’t tell me I “just don’t get it.”).
-I used to like the pharmaceutical commercials that “explained” my condition and made me feel validated.
+Depression, for example, is one I’m all too familiar with - I’ve been through a dozen different antidepressants, a handful of doctors, psychiatrists, and counselors, and wrestled with suicidal ideation for the last 18 years.
+I used to like the pharmaceutical commercials that “explained” my condition (hereditary/idiopathic chemical imbalance) and made me feel validated.
 I happily joined the Anti-Depressant Club with everyone else who understood what it was like to just feel like crap, all day, every day, for no reason whatsoever.
 It felt good to have other people say, “Me Too!”
 The medication helped at first and gave me periods of productivity and happiness.
 But the cloud was always there.
 I couldn’t get rid of it.
 I was told it wasn’t possible get rid of it.
 So I sought comfort with the masses.
 And the masses were there, all playing anti-depressant roulette with me.
 And none of us healed.